Proverb: Counter proverbs

 There are often proverbs that contradict each other, such as "Look before you leap" and "He who hesitates is lost", or "Many hands make light work" and "Too many cooks spoil the broth".
 These have been labeled "counter proverbs" or "antonymous proverbs".
 Stanisław Lec observed, "Proverbs contradict each other.
 And that, to be sure, is folk wisdom."

 When there are such counter proverbs, each can be used in its own appropriate situation, and neither is intended to be a universal truth.
-Some pairs of proverbs are fully contradictory: “A messy desk is a sign of intelligence” and “A neat desk is a sign of a sick mind”.

 The concept of "counter proverb" is more about pairs of contradictory proverbs than about the use of proverbs to counter each other in an argument.
 For example, from the Tafi language of Ghana, the following pair of proverbs are counter to each other but are each used in appropriate contexts, "A co-wife who is too powerful for you, you address her as your mother" and "Do not call your mother's co-wife your mother..."
 In Nepali, there is a set of totally contradictory proverbs: "Religion is victorious and sin erodes" and "Religion erodes and sin is victorious".

 Also, the following pair are counter proverbs from the Kasena of Ghana: "It is the patient person who will milk a barren cow" and "The person who would milk a barren cow must prepare for a kick on the forehead".
 From Lugbara language (of Uganda and Congo), there are a pair of counter proverbs: "The elephant's tusk does not ovewhelm the elephant" and "The elephant's tusks weigh the elephant down".
 The two contradict each other, whether they are used in an argument or not (though indeed they were used in an argument).
 But the same work contains an appendix with many examples of proverbs used in arguing for contrary positions, but proverbs that are not inherently contradictory, such as "One is better off with hope of a cow's return than news of its death" countered by "If you don't know a goat [before its death] you mock at its skin".
 Though this pair was used in a contradictory way in a conversation, they are not a set of "counter proverbs".

 Discussing counter proverbs in the Badaga language, Hockings explained that in his large collection "a few proverbs are mutually contradictory... we can be sure that the Badagas do not see the matter that way, and would explain such apparent contradictions by reasoning that proverb x is used in one context, while y is used in quite another."
 Comparing Korean proverbs, "when you compare two proverbs, often they will be contradictory."
 They are used for "a particular situation".

 "Counter proverbs" are not the same as a "paradoxical proverb", a proverb that contains a seeming paradox.